yoniholmes/grunt-text-replace/README.md

 - v0.2.0 - 2012/11/21.
 Added tests, refactored internals, strings now replace globally within a file, updated documentation.
 - v0.1.0 - 2012/11/12.
 Initial release.

+Patch releases will generally remain undocumented in this release history.
+I'll do so if there's enough reason for it, such as a functionality tweak, or significant bug fix.
+For more detail see the source.